epiverse-trace/tutorials-middle/instructors/practical-chains.md

 As a group, Write your answer to these questions:

+- From descriptive and estimation steps:
   - What set has more infections related to fewer clusters in the contact network?
   - What set has the most skewed histogram of secondary cases?
   - Does the estimated dispersion parameter correlate with the contact network and histogram of secondary cases?
+- On decision making:
   - What is the proportion of new cases originating from a cluster of at least 10 cases?
   - Would you recommend a backward tracing strategy?
 - Interpret: How would you communicate these results to a decision-maker?
 - Compare: What differences you identify from other group outputs? (if